simo026q/rest-api-guidelines/README.md

 **NOTE:** These guidelines are heavily opinionated and may not be suitable for all use cases.
 Please adapt them to your specific requirements.

+These guidelines are versioned and follow [Semantic Versioning](https://semver.org/).
+Patch versions may include minor changes and improvements to the language and formatting.
+Minor versions may include new guidelines or significant changes to existing guidelines.
+Major versions may include breaking changes or significant changes to the structure of the guidelines.

 ## HTTP Methods

 ### Global response codes